The Light of Christ Journey

 Continue reading

 Many people don’t bother to read the Old Testament because we have the New Testament.
-But what if we read the OT through the lens of Jesus?
+But what if we read the Old Testament through the lens of Jesus?
 Why would we do such a thing?
 Jesus tells us to.
-Jesus Says the Old Testament Points to Him Jesus had just joined two disciples returning home after …
+Jesus Says the Old Testament Points to Him Jesus had just joined two disciples returning home …

 Continue reading